liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/07-knowledge-base/06-other-kb-widgets.markdown

 $$$

 The Knowledge Base Section widget lets you publish articles associated with a specific topic (section).
-For example, a news site might have the sections *World*, *Politics*, *Business*, and *Entertainment*.
+For example, a news Site might have the sections *World*, *Politics*, *Business*, and *Entertainment*.

 ![Figure 2: The Knowledge Base Section widget.](../../../../images/kb-section.png)